General Data Protection Regulation

 - Client notes.
 I will keep written notes of each session, these are anonymised by a client number and kept in a separate locked filing cabinet. * Client Notes are in the process of being stored digitally.
 Saved independently on a secure drive.
 Fully encrypted and held in a secure location.
 Secure back-up.

 - Record of appointments in a diary (book).
-Appointments are booked with client number only.
+Appointments are booked with client initials only.
 When not in use my diary is kept in a locked filing cabinet.